alexwennerberg/nanomail/spec.md

 Nanomail is designed around personal, text-based communication, as well as for online public communication, such as discussion boards.
-It should be simple enough for a basic implementation to be easy, while thorough enough for public and private communication
+It should be simple enough for a basic implementation to be easy, while thorough enough for public and private communication.

-All requests should be encased in TLS
+All requests should be encased in TLS.

-Only POP-like message receiving. nothing IMAP-like

 Structure of a message
 ---------------------